Martchus/openQA-helper/README.md

 # run custom command
 openqa-docker-test -- prove -v t/ui/15-comments.t
+# note: Fullstack tests need a special setup so use the environment variables for them instead
+#       of trying to run prove directly.

 # use custom os-autoinst (mind the caveats mentioned in the documentation linked above!)
 # (assumes there's a clean os-autoinst checkout under "$OPENQA_BASEDIR/repos/os-autoinst-clean")